 What do we need to know about emotions?

 The thing is, all emotions serve an important purpose.
 The brain and body work together to give us valuable information about what’s going on in our lives.
 Our brains take in sensory information and interpret it as either safe or pleasant, or unsafe/threatening or unpleasant.
 The brain sends the message through our nervous systems, changing the way we physically feel.
-This happens in order to motivate us to take some sort of action with the goal trying to better our situation or avoid pain or threat.
+This happens to motivate us to take some sort of action to try to better our situation or avoid pain or threat.
 In an ideal world, this process would work perfectly.
 Our brains would always interpret information accurately and we’d respond to these emotional promptings thoughtfully.
-If this were the case, the end result would a proper response to every situation.
+If this were the case, the result would a proper response to every situation.

 Unfortunately, this often isn’t the case.
-We don’t enjoy experiencing painful emotions like fear, anger, guilt, loneliness or sadness.
+We don’t enjoy experiencing painful emotions like fear, anger, guilt, loneliness, or sadness.
 So we often either act out defensively or try to shut down or numb our emotions.
 The problem is, when we do those things, the problems don’t go away.
-In fact, they often get worse.
+They often get worse.

 How can we use emotions to improve our circumstances?

 The good news is that there are things we can learn and practice that will help us strengthen our ability to feel emotions, use them to reflect on our situation wisely, and respond in ways that can help improve our circumstances.
 These skills include:

 Grounding is helpful for times when we feel emotions very strongly.

 When emotional reactions are so intense that we become overwhelmed or “flooded,” it’s necessary to put some healthy distance between ourselves and them.
 Focusing outward on our immediate environment can help us achieve this.
 For example, shift your focus to noticing and mentally labeling everything you see around you, and try to note as much detail as possible.
 This is particularly effective for those who experience panic attacks.

 Body scans help us attune to what is happening physically.